-Joseph Postell is Associate Professor of Political Science at the University of Colorado-Colorado Springs, where he is also Associate Director of the Center for the Study of Government and the Individual.
+Joseph Postell is Associate Professor of Politics at Hillsdale College.
 He is the author of Bureaucracy in America: The Administrative State’s Challenge to Constitutional Government.
 His writing has appeared in a variety of scholarly and popular outlets, including The Washington Times, National Review, the Claremont Review of Books, and the Library of Law and Liberty.

 James E. Prieger is Professor of Economics and Public Policy at the Pepperdine University School of Public Policy.
 He is an economist specializing in regulatory economics, industrial organization, and applied econometrics.
 He has written for scholarly journals on the impact of telecommunications regulation on innovation, broadband deployment, and the digital divide.
 His recent work includes studies of competition in the California market for broadband Internet access and how regulation affects investment in business broadband services in rural areas.
 Professor Prieger served as a Senior Economist with the Federal Communications Commission.